truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/Cloud Sync Tasks/_index.md

 Type a memorable task description in the **Description** field.
 Use the **Credential** dropdown list to select an existing cloud or create a new one with the **+ Add a backup credential** option.

 {{< expand "What happens if my cloud sync credentials are invalid?" "v" >}}
-Once you chose a cloud credential from the dropdown list, TrueNAS automatically validates access to that cloud sync provider.
-Invalid credentials will result in the following Alert:
+Once you choose a cloud credential from the dropdown list, TrueNAS automatically validates access to that cloud sync provider.
+Invalid credentials results in the following Alert:

 ![DataProtectionCloudSyncInvalidAlert](/images/SCALE/DataProtectionCloudSyncInvalidAlert.png "Invalid Credentials Alert")